 - CV/resume - upload a copy of your curriculum vitae/resume in PDF format.

-- There is also the option to include one or more letter(s) of recommendation, submitted on your behalf.
+The Department of Cellular & Molecular Medicine requires each applicant to to include one or more letter(s) of recommendation, submitted on your behalf.

 - International applicants will be considered for admission.
 All applicants must meet the requirements of the Graduate College concerning proficiency in the English language.
 Information on accepted English proficiency tests and minimum scores can be found at the UA Admissions site.